Thesaurus: Additional elements

 Some include lists of objects within the category (hyponyms), e.g. breeds of dogs.

 Bilingual

 Bilingual synonym dictionaries are designed for language learners.
 One such dictionary gives various French words listed alphabetically, with an English translation and an example of use.
-Another one is organized taxonomically with examples, translations, and some usage notes.
+Another one is organised taxonomically with examples, translations, and some usage notes.

 Information science and natural language processing

 In library and information science, a thesaurus is a kind of controlled vocabulary.

 A thesaurus can form part of an ontology and be represented in the Simple Knowledge Organization System (SKOS).

 Thesauri are used in natural language processing for word-sense disambiguation and text simplification for machine translation systems.